VoxelMC/Obsidian-Notes/Lecture Notes/CHEM 568Y/Lecture Notes - CHEM 568Y.md

 ##### Field Homogeneity

-T2 occurs primarily through the presence of field heterogeneity, causing some systems to precess faster or slower due to stronger or weaker magnetic fields in the tube.
+T2 occurs primarily through field heterogeneity, causing some systems to precess faster or slower due to stronger or weaker magnetic fields in the tube.
 Can be reduced by stellar shimming...?

 ##### Tumbling